The goal of Osteopathy is to determine not only the symptoms but the underlying causes and address these with you in order to improve your health.

-The profession was founded in America in the late 1800’s by medical doctor, Dr Andrew Taylor Still.
+The profession was founded in America in the late 1800s by a medical doctor, Dr. Andrew Taylor Still.

 You will find our practitioners to be dedicated and well educated on a broad range of health concerns.
-Using skilled evaluation and diagnosis, the osteopath recognises dysfunction within the body.
-We use a variety of hands-on technique to assist the body back to health, in conjunction with exercise rehabilitation.
+Using skilled evaluation and diagnosis, the osteopath recognizes dysfunction within the body.
+We use a variety of hands-on techniques to assist the body back to health, in conjunction with exercise rehabilitation.